EricZinda/Perplexity/Backlog.md

 # Bugs
     # Pri 1
+        - (fixed) Looks like we don't have a timeout for phase 2
+        - (fixed) Update solution_group.maximal_group_iterator() to actually iterate and raise a timeout exception when it fails
+        - (fixed) Update SingleMaximalGroupGenerator to actually iterate the maximal group again and raise a timeout exception when it fails
+        - (fixed) Update handling of wh_questions to: iterate one by one through the list of things returned record whether there was a timeout or not allow the wh_handlers to get the list and iterate it telling them if there was a timeout they can handle the timeout and do whatever they want if we do the handling print the answers and if we timeout say "finding more would take too long, sorry!"
+            Problem:
+            Currently we don't run wh_handlers if there are response operations in the solution group so we never get to that
+        - because we say "items", it looks for 2 and finds two actual instances of a chicken
+            - shouldn't we have set wh-questions to ignore plurality?
+        - Commit 50876bb added the rule that a solution group has to be sets of 1 or sets of > 1 but can't contain both
+            - this seems wrong, but might be right...Need to think it through
+            - the current rule is "Every student is in exactly one subgroup" which means it might be wrong but I need an example where it can be mixed
         - FIX BROKEN TESTS (i.e. WRONG: tests)
             -START HERE:
             - which chicken menu items do you have? --> pork